-The Human Resources Development (HRD) program provides skill assessment services, employability skills training, and career development counseling to unemployed and underemployed adults.
-Each college shall operate a HRD program to provide assessment services, employability training, and career development counseling to unemployed and underemployed individuals.
-These courses shall address six core components: assessment of an individual's assets and limitations; development of a positive self-concept; development of employability skills; development of communication skills; development of problem-solving skills; and awareness of the impact of information technology in the workplace.
+The Human Resources Development (HRD) program provides skills assessment services, employability skills training, and career development counseling to unemployed and underemployed adults.
+HRD courses address six core components: assessment of an individual's assets and limitations; development of a positive self-concept; development of employability skills; development of communication skills; development of problem-solving skills; and awareness of the impact of information technology in the workplace.